gvwilson/thirdbit/src/fiction/bear/index.md

 The prince woke at dawn, still in his clothes, and groaned.
 He'd had a restless night—when
-Edward the Dog's memories hadn't been burbling in his head like undercooked beans, Consul Jigme's smile had mocked him.
+Eddard the Dog's memories hadn't been burbling in his head like undercooked beans, Consul Jigme's smile had mocked him.
 Loghan's relations with Chaghan had been shaped by half a dozen royal marriages, almost as many border wars,